fenago/communicate-using-markdown/README.md

 <summary><h2>Step 1: Add headers</h2></summary>

-_Welcome to "Communicate using Markdown"! :wave:_
+_Welcome to "Communicate using Markdown"!

 **What is _Markdown_?** Markdown is a `lightweight syntax` for communicating on GitHub.
 You can format text to add heading, lists, **bold**, _italics_, tables, and many other stylings.
 You can use Markdown most places around GitHub: